 The health and safety of all fans is of the upmost importance to the Washington Nationals.
-While new policies have been implemented in accordance with CDC recommendations to prevent the spread of COVID-19 and the MLB 2021 Season Protocols, we aim to continue to ensure an accessible and enjoyable experience for all in attendance.
+We aim to ensure an accessible and enjoyable experience for all of our fans at Nationals Park.

-The ADA drop-off location will remain the same as previous years.
-Prior to every Nationals game at Nationals Park, the Metropolitan Police Department (MPD) will allow passengers to be dropped off along 1st Street, SE (near the grand staircase at the intersection of Potomac Avenue and First Street, SE).
+Prior to every Nationals game at Nationals Park, the Metropolitan Police Department (MPD) will allow passengers to be dropped off along First Street, SE (near the grand staircase at the intersection of Potomac Avenue and First Street, SE).

 - Centerfield Gate